dacodekid/dacodekid.com/content/gist/business-analysis/tools-techniques/root-cause-and-opportunity-analysis.md

 Explanation: The key aspect of the methodology of creating Fishbone Diagrams is identifying potential causes of a problem or effect and categorizing them in a structured manner.

 Question: When is the use of the Five-Whys technique particularly effective?
-A: For organizing team-building activities and events.
+A: For organizing team-building activities and events, such as retreats.
 B: When a quick and straightforward method is needed to identify a problem's root cause.
-C: In designing and updating the company's website.
+C: In designing and updating the company's website and social media platforms.
 D: Managing customer service and support operations.
 Answer: B
 Explanation: The Five-Whys technique is particularly effective when a quick and straightforward method is needed to identify the root cause of a problem.